succinctlabs/sp1/book/developers/common-issues.md

 This will install the C++ toolchain for RISC-V and set the `CC_riscv32im_succinct_zkvm_elf` environment variable to the path of the installed `riscv32-unknown-elf-gcc` binary.
-You can also use your own C++ toolchain be setting this variable manually:
+You can also use your own C++ toolchain by setting this variable manually:

 ```bash
 export CC_riscv32im_succinct_zkvm_elf=/path/to/toolchain